Sysinternals/ProcDump-for-Linux/README.md

 ```

 ## Current Limitations
-* Currently will only run on Linux Kernels version 3.5+ or macOS Sierra.
+* Currently will only run on Linux Kernels version 3.5+ or macOS Sierra+.
 * Does not have full feature parity with Windows version of ProcDump, specifically, stay alive functionality, and custom performance counters

 # Feedback